goodguythor/fafafifi-is-a-top-g-brand-new-bot/README.md

 ```bash
 export DISCORD_BOT_TOKEN="Your Token Goes Here"
 ```
-##### Invite Bot to Server
-Go to OAuth2 page on your application and check `bot` on scope and add at least `Send Messages` permission for your bot, then you pick `Guild Install` as the integration type and copy the generated url then click to invite your bot the desired server.
 ##### Run Bot
 Once your bot arrived at the server, you just need to run the discord_bot.py with this command:
 ```bash